Researchers visualize climate change with AI-generated images

 “Historically, climate change has been an issue around which it is hard to mobilize collective action … One reason [is] that it is difficult for people to mentally simulate the complex and probabilistic effects of climate change, which are often perceived to be distant in terms of time and space,” wrote the paper’s coauthors.
 “Climate communication literature has asserted that effective communications arises from messages that are emotionally charged and personally relevant over traditional forms of expert communication such as scientific reports, and that images in particular are key in increasing the awareness and concern regarding the issue of climate change.”

 The researchers note that existing evaluation methods that could be applied to generated climate change images have “strong limitations” in that they don’t correlate with human judgement, which makes measuring the sophistication of the image generation models difficult.
-They propose one an alternative in a manual process involving human volunteers tasked with evaluating image-style combinations drawn from models, based on input images of diverse locations and building types (houses, farms, streets, cities) each with over a dozen AI-generated styles.
-The evaluators choose between real and half generated images, and an average error rate is computing reflecting the proportion of evaluators who judged the image as real, with higher values indicate more realistic images.
+They propose an alternative in a manual process involving human volunteers tasked with evaluating image-style combinations drawn from models, based on input images of diverse locations and building types (houses, farms, streets, cities), each with over a dozen AI-generated styles.
+The evaluators choose between real and half-generated images, and an average error rate is computed reflecting the proportion of evaluators who judged the image as real, with higher values indicating more realistic images.

 In pursuit of a less expensive and time-consuming approach, the team evaluate eight different automated methods in total.
 They report that the best used embeddings from an intermediary AI model layer with Fréchet Inception Distance, a metric that takes photos from both the target distribution and the model being evaluated and uses an object recognition system to suss out similarities among important features.